 University Winter Closure

-Most University of Arizona departments close or reduce operations between Christmas and New Year’s Day.
-Three paid holidays fall within this period: Christmas Eve (floating holiday), Christmas Day, and New Year’s Day.
-Three or four days, depending on the calendar, are mandatory paid Closure leave.
+Most University of Arizona departments close or reduce operations between Christmas Eve and New Year’s Day.
+Three paid holidays fall within this period: Christmas Eve, Christmas Day, and New Year’s Day.
+Employees receive paid Closure Leave for the workdays between the paid holidays.

-Based on critical need, supervisors may request a waiver from the Senior Vice President for Business Affairs to allow their department to stay open, or select employees within a department may be instructed to remain at work.
+Based on critical need, supervisors may request approval from the Senior Vice President for Business Affairs to allow their department to stay open, or certain employees within a department may be instructed to remain at work.
 These decisions are made by the supervisor, not individual employees.
 Those who will be working during the University Closure should report normal work hours and work with their supervisor to use University Closure days at a convenient time before June 30 of the following year.

 University Closure Dates

 University Closure Dates for 2022: December 27–30, 2022

 In order to be paid for the holidays and University Closure days, employees must be on “approved paid status” on the day before and day after the Closure.
 This means they must be in the University payroll system and either at work or on prearranged paid leave (such as vacation).

 Under the University Closure Policy, effective May 19, 2017, all benefits-eligible fiscal-year employees will receive University Closure Time to be paid during the Closure days.